umbraco/UmbracoDocs/Extending/Backoffice-Tours/index.md

 ### alias

-This is the unique alias of your tour.
-This is used to track the progress a user has made during taking a tour.
-The information of the tour progress is stored in the TourData column of the UmbracoUsers table in the database.
+The unique alias of your tour, this is used to track the progress a user has made while taking a tour.
+The progress information is stored in the TourData column of the UmbracoUsers table in the database.

 ### group

-The group property is used to group related tours in the help drawer under a common subject (eg. Getting started).
+The group property is used to group related tours in the help drawer under a common subject (e.g. Getting started).

 ![Tour group highlighted](images/tourgroup.png)

 ### groupOrder

 This is used to control the order of the groups in the help drawer.
-This must be a integer value.
+This must be an integer value.

 ### allowDisable

 A boolean value that indicates if the "Don't show this tour again" should be shown on the tour steps.
-If the user clicks this link the tour will not be shown in the help drawer any more.
+If the user clicks this link the tour will no longer be shown in the help drawer.

 ![Tour allow disable link highlighted](images/tourallowdisable.png)

 ### culture (introduced in v7.11)

-You can set a culture (eg. nl-NL) and this tour will only be shown for users that have set this culture on their profile.
+You can set a culture (e.g. nl-NL) and this tour will only be shown to users that have set this culture in their profile.
 If omitted or left empty the tour will be shown to all users.

 ### sections

-This is an array of section aliases that user needs to be able to access.
-If the user doesn't have access to all the sections the tour will not be shown in the help drawer. e.g. if the tour requires to content,media and settings and the logged in user only has access to content and media, the tour will not be shown for this user.
+This is an array of section aliases that a user needs to be able to access.
+If the user does not have access to all the sections the tour will not be shown in the help drawer. e.g. if a tour requires content, media and settings and the logged in user only has access to content and media, the tour will not be shown for this user.

 ### steps

-This is array of tour step JSON objects that user needs to take to complete the tour.
+This is an array of tour step JSON objects that a user needs to take to complete the tour.

 ## The tour step object

 A tour step JSON object contains all the data related to a tour step.

-Example tour step object :
+Example tour step object:

 	{
         "title": "A meaningful title",